actionml/harness/ur_queries.md

 {}
 ```

-This has not user, items, or item-set so it can do nothing but return popular items.
-Still this may be useful in certain conditions.
+This has no user, items, or item-set so it can do nothing but return popular items.
+For every model there is one "popularity" method chosen, that ranks all items that have interactions.
+This translates to all items that are the target of Events/Indicators.
+Configuration for the model is supplied in the UR engines JSON `algorithm` parameters and if not given, just counts the number of primary Indicator Events per item for all recorded time.
+See [Configuration](ur_advanced_config.md) for other tuning of the "popularity" ranking.

-## Simple Personalized Query
+## Simple Personalized User-based Query

 ```
 {